Nespresso: Machines

 Nespresso sells or licenses a number of different machines mostly made in Europe.
-The machines carry well-known kitchen-equipment manufacturers' names such as Krups, Breville, and DeLonghi but are mostly manufactured by Eugster/Frismag, a Swiss company which is one of the world's largest coffee-machine producers.
+The machines carry well-known kitchen-equipment manufacturers' names such as Krups, Breville, and DeLonghi but are mostly manufactured by Eugster/Frismag, a Swiss company that ranks among the world's largest coffee-machine producers.
 DeLonghi manufactures the Lattissima models in Italy exclusively.
-Eugster/Frismag is strictly an original equipment manufacturer (OEM) and does not sell under its own brand.
-In 2000 Nespresso began distributing machines bearing the "Nespresso" brand.
+Eugster/Frismag is a strict original equipment manufacturer (OEM) and does not sell under its own brand.
+In 2000, Nespresso began distributing machines bearing the "Nespresso" brand.
 There are numerous models that range in complexity and price, from the entry level Inissia, U and Pixie ranges.